ankitbhat/NewsCategoryPrediction/index.md

 ![](/images/EDA.png)
 # Distribution of categories
 ![](/images/Dist.png)

-The plot shows that majority of the news articles belong to the category Politics followed by Wellness and Entertainment.
+### The plot shows that majority of the news articles belong to the category Politics followed by Wellness and Entertainment.
 The dataset is imbalanced.

 # Data cleaning and preprocessing

 ![](/images/cleaning1.png)
-### Using regular expressions and beautifulsoup to remove characters, digits and urls.
+### Using regular expressions and BeautifulSoup to remove characters, digits and urls.
 ![](/images/cleaning2.png)
 ### Using lemmatization and tokenization
 ![](/images/cleaning3.png)